bennyhobart/hacker-news-feed/README.md

 ````
 public/ - for public assets
 views/ - for jade views to be rendered by express
-posts.js - the posts Model
+posts.js - the posts model
 index.js - contains mongo and express configuration/routing, also the entry point of the app
 ````